When Does Uncertainty Matter?: Understanding the Impact of Predictive Uncertainty in ML Assisted Decision Making: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We studied how conveying predictive uncertainty to end users impacts decisions in the context of ML assisted decision making.
-In particular, we explored the extent to which different properties of the posterior predictive distribution affected \participant agreement with the machine learning model's prediction.
-We also explored how 2 dimensions of \participant expertise: domain expertise and machine learning expertise, correlate with \participant agreement with the model prediction.
-Finally, we analyzed how subjective measures of trust and perceived usefulness correlate with \participant agreement with the model prediction.
+In particular, we explored the extent to which different properties of the posterior predictive distribution affected \participant agreement with the ML model's prediction in an apartment pricing task.
+We also explored how \participant agreement with the ML model's prediction differed between experts and non-experts.
+Better understanding when humans agree with machine predictions, and how human expertise and machine uncertainty influence this agreement, lays the foundation for successful human-AI teamwork.

-We confirmed that some observations made in prior work apply in this setting as well.
-Similar to \citet{kirschenbaum2014}, we found that predictions and uncertainty can have an equalizing effect on domain expertise, allowing non-experts to perform on par with experts when given this information.
-We also found that trust correlates with how much people update their prediction after seeing the model's prediction/uncertainty.
-This is related to the finding in \citet{Fernandes2018Uncertainty} that self reported trust correlates well with performance.

-We also presented new insights about how uncertainty can affect ML assisted decisions.
-Most interestingly, showing posterior predictive distributions increased \participant agreement with model's predictions compared to showing no uncertainty estimates at all, regardless of the shape and variance of the distribution.
-This suggests that posterior predictive distributions can be an effective tool for persuading humans to agree with model predictions.
-However, it also raises questions about what strategies people are following when leveraging model predictions and uncertainty estimates and how we might encourage individuals to make optimal use of the model outputs.
-This would be an interesting question to explore in future research.
+We presented new insights about how uncertainty can affect ML assisted decisions.
+Most interestingly, showing posterior predictive distributions (regardless of the shape and variance of the distribution) increased \participant agreement with model's predictions compared to showing no uncertainty estimates at all.
+However, we also found that people with ML expertise agreed with the model most when provided with posterior predictive distributions that were normally distributed and had low variance.
+This suggests that the level of human expertise may modulate the effect of showing posterior predictive distributions, and therefore should be taken into account.